Emergence of singularities from decoherence: Quantum catastrophes: Quantum dynamics

-which describes a collective spin made up of the elementary spin-1/2 bosons and is a special case of the Lipkin-Meshkov-Glick model \cite{Zibold10,Lipkin65}.
-In the quantum theory Fock space is discrete and finite with size $N+1$.
-In the semiclassical theory $N \gg 1$ so that the spectrum of $\hat{z}$ tends towards a continuum but obeys the aforementioned canonical commutation relation with $\hat{\phi}$ (which can be defined via the Pegg-Barnett prescription \cite{Paraoanu2001}) whereas in the classical limit $N \rightarrow \infty$ $z$ is strictly continuous.
+which describes a collective spin of total length $N/2$ made up of $N$ elementary spin-1/2 particles and is a special case of the Lipkin-Meshkov-Glick model \cite{Zibold10,Lipkin65}.
+One point to notice with Eq.\ (\ref{eq:Hamiltonian-with-angular-momentum}) is its scaling with $N$, which is most clearly seen on the righthand side.
+The maximum values that $\langle \hat{J}_{x} \rangle$ and $\langle \hat{J}_{z} \rangle$ can take are $N/2$, and so the factor of $1/N$ multiplying the $\hat{J}_{z}^2$ term not only ensures that the Hamiltonian is extensive but also that both terms remain relevant in the thermodynamic limit $N \rightarrow \infty$.